-The Moreton Bay region has an extensive network of natural areas with a wide variety of natural areas such as bushland reserves (e.g. North Lakes Environmental Reserve), national parks (e.g. D'Aguilar National Park), state forests (e.g. Beerburrum State Forest), lakes (e.g. Lake Kurwongbah), creeks (e.g. Cedar Creek), rivers (e.g. Caboolture River) and beaches (e.g. Woorim Beach), creating many opportunities for residents and visitors to participate in outdoor recreation.
+The Moreton Bay region has an extensive network of natural areas with a wide variety of land forms such as bushland reserves (e.g. North Lakes Environmental Reserve), national parks (e.g. D'Aguilar National Park), state forests (e.g. Beerburrum State Forest), lakes (e.g. Lake Kurwongbah), creeks (e.g. Cedar Creek), rivers (e.g. Caboolture River) and beaches (e.g. Woorim Beach), creating many opportunities for residents and visitors to participate in outdoor recreation.
 The classification of an activity as an 'outdoor recreation activity', is often influenced by an individual's perception of their chosen activity.
-For example, walking along a trail through a bushland reserve in an urban area behind one's house, or swimming at the beach may be considered outdoor recreation to some participants, while others may simply define them as physical activity.
+For example, walking along a trail through an urban bushland reserve park behind one's house, or swimming at the beach may be considered outdoor recreation to some participants, while others may simply define them as physical activity.
 Similarly, riding a mountain bike through a natural area to reach an alternative destination may not necessarily be perceived as an outdoor recreation activity, by all participants.

-1 Queensland Sport, Exercise and Recreation Survey Adults (QSERSA) 2010
+1 Queensland Sport, Exercise and Recreation Survey Adults (QSERSA)